wl-net/dataview-vlc-automator/README.md

-# dataview-vlc-automator
+# Dataview VLC Automator
-Dataview controller for VLC
+This project includes a Dataview automator for VLC.
+This component is intended to be run on a separate machine and allows dataview to communicate with VLC securely.

 ## Generating a X.509 Server Certificate